vinyldns/vinyldns/CONTRIBUTING.md

 #### Testing
 When making changes to the VinylDNS codebase, be sure to add necessary unit, integration, and functional tests.
 For specifics on our tests, see the [Testing](DEVELOPER_GUIDE.md#testing) section of the Developer Guide.

+#### Documentation edits
+Documentation for the VinylDNS project lives in files such as this one in the root of the project directory, as well as in `modules/docs/src/main/tut` for the docs you see on <www.vinyldns.io>.
+Many changes, such as those that impact an API endpoint, config, portal usage, etc, will also need corresponding documentation edited to prevent it from going stale.
+Include those changes in the Pull Request.

 #### Style Guides
 * For Scala code we use [Scalastyle](http://www.scalastyle.org/).
 The configs are `scalastyle-config.xml` and